-No person shall sell, offer for sale or otherwise attempt to distribute Cannabis/Marijuana to any person. - 25.03 Driving While Ability Impaired or Smoking Cannabis/Marijuana No person shall drive on the university campus while ability impaired by or while smoking Cannabis/Marijuana. - 25.04 No student shall be under the influence of Cannabis/Marijuana to such a degree that it results in e.g. losing consciousness, losing the ability to independently ambulate, vomiting and/or losing the ability to speak clearly.
+No person shall sell, offer for sale or otherwise attempt to distribute Cannabis/Marijuana to any person. - 25.03 Driving While Ability Impaired or Smoking Cannabis/Marijuana No person shall drive on the university campus while ability impaired by or while smoking Cannabis/Marijuana.

+25.04 No student shall be under the influence of Cannabis/Marijuana to such a degree that it results in e.g. losing consciousness, losing the ability to independently ambulate, vomiting and/or losing the ability to speak clearly.

-(Sanction Range: Warning Probation, Disciplinary Probation, Suspension Held in Abeyance or Suspension.
-Special conditions may include educational and/or clinical intervention, possible Denial of Campus Residency, Restitution for Maintenance Costs.
+(Sanction Range: Warning Probation, Disciplinary Probation, Denial of Campus Residency Held in Abeyance, Denial of Campus Residency, Suspension Held in Abeyance or Suspension.
+Special conditions may include educational and/or clinical intervention, Restitution for Maintenance Cost (if applicable).
 Parental Notification Policy if applicable.)
 Any Cannabis/Marijuana found on campus, whether property of a student or their non-student guest, will be confiscated and not be returned.